Aberration (film): Plot

 The following morning Marshall realises that his eyesight has returned when he awakes to the sound of someone outside.
 He meets Amy's ex-boyfriend Uri Romanov (Valery Nikolaev), who knocks Marshall unconscious.
 Amy finds new eggs hatching in the closet before encountering Uri, where it is revealed that Amy's real name is Alex and that she fled him with her own money, which he claims is his.
 She attempts to lead Uri into a trap by telling him the money is in the closet, but to no avail, when he shoots down the lizards.
 Amy eventually gives in and tells him that the money is in the attic.
-Amy then attacks Uri where he falls into the fireplace causing eggs to fall onto his head and lizards begin to eat him alive, prompting Amy to shoot him repeatedly.
-She and Marshall set the cabin on fire, but fails in her attempt to accumulate the money before the cabin burns down.
+Amy then attacks Uri.
+He falls into the fireplace, causing eggs to fall onto his head and lizards to begin to eat him alive, prompting Amy to shoot him repeatedly.
+She and Marshall set the cabin on fire, but she fails in her attempt to accumulate the money before the cabin burns down.

 They both escape in Uri's car as the cabin burns.
 The car starts to break down and Marshall goes to look under the hood, where he finds eggs hatching in it.
 Suddenly, lizards start pop out of various places inside the car, attacking Amy.
 Marshall tells her to unlock the door after she accidentally locked it in her panic.
 He takes a cigar she had lit and throws it into the gas tank, blowing up the car while simultaneously killing the lizards.
 He carries an unconscious Amy to the general store and insists Mrs. Miller help him extract a lizard that has eaten through Amy's leg.
 When it is removed, it causes Amy to scream in pain.
 When Marshall is searching the store for lizard, he is unaware that it is killing Mrs. Miller.
 He manages to locate a flare gun, but before he can finish loading it, the lizard attacks him and begins to scratch and bite him.
 Suddenly, Amy shows up and grabs the flare gun, shooting the lizard in the mouth.
 Sent flying, the lizard hits the wall and explodes.
 Amy and Marshall collapse on the floor and kiss.